How to Search in TRIREME

 To browse, use the “browse archive” button:

-Once on the “browse archive” page you will have a choice of searching the collections of the Naval Postgraduate School, the U.S. Naval War College or the United States Naval Academy–each collection is represented by a Tile.
+Once on the “browse archive” page you will have a choice of searching the collections of the Naval Postgraduate School, the U.S. Naval War College or the United States Naval Academy.
 Click on the collection you wish to view.
-Make sure to click on the image, not the “details” link below to enter the collection.

 Once you have a chosen an institution, the next screen will offer you a choice of collections.

-Click on the chosen collection, in this example, “College Archives.”
+Click on the chosen collection, in this example, “Academy Archives.”

-The next level down will be a Record Group, which includes the records/files of a Naval War College department or program, then a Box, Folder, and item.
+The next level down will be a Record Group, which includes the records/files of a Naval Academy department or material type.
 At any time you can search the collection you are in or return to search the entire TRIREME archive.

-To return to the main search page, click the “HOME” or “Root” breadcrumb.
+To return to the main search page, click the “Browse Archive” breadcrumb.

 The “Search Archive” option allows you to simultaneously search across the collections of the three institution’s holdings.